eddyod/MouseBrainAtlas_dev/README.md

 This toolkit is written in Python 2.7.2 and has been tested on a machine with Intel Xeon W5580 3.20GHz 16-core CPU, 128GB RAM and a Nvidia Titan X GPU, running Linux Ubuntu 16.04.

 A complete run-through of the following demo takes roughly 2 hours.
-In order for the users to walk through the pipeline in as little time as possible, this demo only used 3 sections.
+In order to allow an user to walk through the pipeline in as little time as possible, this demo only used 3 sections.
 Such small number of sections is not adequate to obtain an accurate registration.
 To get reasonable results, at least 10 sections are recommended for each landmark.

 ## Installation